Peet is well positioned in an improving property market

 As the resources boom eases after a decade of helter-skelter activity the natural conclusion would be that residential property in Perth must be under pressure.
-Strangely, this would not seem to be the case.
-Historically low interest rates and steady employment seem to have sparked activity.

 One way to play this improving trend is developer and funds management outfit Peet.
 We wrote last year about the potential of Peet, saying its exposure to Perth, Melbourne and south-east Queensland made it a proxy for a recovering residential market.